 Sign up for Medicare

-If you are eligible, you can apply online, by phone, or in person.
+You can apply online, by phone, or in person if you are eligible.
 When applying, you must provide information such as your Social Security number, address, and the name of your current doctor.
 You will also need to provide proof of your identity.

 After you have submitted your application, you should receive a letter or call from Medicare or Social Security confirming your enrollment.
 It’s essential to keep this information on hand and stay updated with any changes to Medicare.